honza-zemlicka/DE2-project/README.md

     <em>Calibration loop flowchart</em>
 </div>

-For calibration routine, the robot spins in place for a fixed duration, while IR line sensors values are continuously sampled, updating the minimum (black) and maximum (white) thresholds.
+For the calibration routine, the robot spins in place for a fixed duration, while IR line sensors values are continuously sampled, updating the minimum (black) and maximum (white) thresholds.
 These values are stored and used to normalize sensor readings during the main loop.

 After the calibration time elapses, the robot aligns itself with the line and waits for a manual button press to start the main run loop.